Secured Game Play

 Intertops Poker uses the cryptographically-secure RNG system found in Microsoft’s CryptoAPI.
 "Cryptographically secure" means that the RNG is so completely random that even a large amount of computer analysis cannot predict or detect patterns in the output, a fact that has been validated by the National Institute of Standards and Technology (NIST).

 - Microsoft's CryptoAPI RNG complies with Federal Information Processing Standard 186-2 appendix 3.1, using SHA-1 as the G function.
 It has been validated by the NIST's Cryptographic Module Validation Program.
-Details on this may be found here.

 - It is important to note that computers are deterministic machines, and as such, they cannot produce truly random numbers.
 For this reason one often refers to Pseudo Random Number Generators (PRNG).
 Pseudo implies that a PRNG does not produce truly random numbers, but numbers that are random enough for a specific practical use.